flycheck/flycheck/doc/manual/extending.rst

 Flycheck provides the following error parsers for use by syntax checkers:

-.. el:function:: flycheck-parse-with-patterns output checker buffer
+.. function:: flycheck-parse-with-patterns output checker buffer

    Parse `output` with the :checkprop:`:error-patterns` of the syntax `checker`.

-.. el:function:: flycheck-parse-checkstyle output checker buffer
+.. function:: flycheck-parse-checkstyle output checker buffer

    Parse `output` as Checkstyle_ XML.

 You may also define your own error parsers.
-An error parser is any function that takes the following three arguments and returns a list of :el:cl-struct:`flycheck-error` objects (see :ref:`error-api` for more information):
+An error parser is any function that takes the following three arguments and returns a list of :cl-struct:`flycheck-error` objects (see :ref:`error-api` for more information):

 `output`